stuartpittaway/diyBMSv4/ModuleV490-AllInOne/README.md

 In this configuration test point "TP1" will be zero volt/not connected.

+*This option has NOT been tested by the author, please feedback if you decide to experiment*

 ## PASSIVE BALANCE BOARD

-The passive balance PCB is part of a seperate project folder.
+The passive balance PCB is part of a seperate project folder named "ModuleV490-PassiveBal".

 If you have no requirement for the passive balance board (its optional) then you can also omit the two headers marked J14 and J15 (both 22 pin).

 ## EXTERNAL TEMPERATURE SENSOR BOARD

-The external temperature sensor PCB is part of a seperate project folder.
+The external temperature sensor PCB is part of a seperate project folder named "TemperaturePCB".

+If you already have previous v4.50 DIYBMS monitoring boards, the same temperature sensor can be used with this design.

 # CONNECTING THE ALL-IN-ONE MONITORING BOARD

-Voltage monitoring connections are made using plugable terminal blocks, which are in male/female halves.
+Cell voltage connections are made using plugable terminal blocks.
+The large 17 pin connector is connected to the most negative cell terminal, and then every positive connection to the other cells in the battery.

+Ensure that you have the correct sequence of cell voltages before connecting to the BMS.
+Test the pins on the plug with a multimeter to ensure the voltage continualy increases as you move up the pins (when compared to negative pin).

+If you are using less than 16 cells, use wire connections between the screw terminals to link the highest cell to the remaining terminals.
+For example, a 14S setup, would need a wire link between terminals 14 to 15 and 15 to 16.

+The two pin plug is used to power the BMS.
+This needs to be connected to the negative and positive of the battery.
+Note the correct orientation of the two pins, the positive is near the edge of the board.
+The silkscreen on the bottom of the PCB has the details.

+Important:
+* Do not reverse polarity.
+* Connect the 17 pin connector FIRST before connecting the power connector.
+* Ensure the PRG/RUN jumper is in the RUN position for normal operation.
+* Ensure the PWR jumper is connected (except 24V setups see above).
+* If the LED flashes a sequence on start up, check the software README to determine the cause